-The mission of the Executive-in-Residence Program at Shenandoah University is to enhance the academic excellence of the Harry F. Byrd, Jr. School of Business through the practical experience of a veteran business executive.
-As a faculty, we believe students deserve a school that has built strong relationships with the business community and assists them in their transition process to the business world.
+The mission of the Expert-in-Residence Program at Shenandoah University is to enhance the academic excellence of the Shenandoah University School of Business through the practical experience of its team of highly experienced business executives.
+As a faculty, we believe students deserve a school that has built strong relationships with the business community and assists them in their transition into the business world.

 J. Knox Singleton, the newly retired chief executive officer of Inova, has joined the school as its healthcare executive-in-residence.